 The Gateway E32 (Ethernet + WiFi edition) is the latest Gateway model that includes everything you need to add your EMS devices to your home automation system.

 In features it’s identical to the Gateway S32 but it now comes with an additional RJ45 Ethernet port!

 Just plug the device into the service jack on the boiler with the supplied jack cable and stick it to the side of the boiler / heat pump.

-If your boiler does not have a service jack, you can also use the EMS/thermostat wires in parallel to the thermostat.
+If your system does not have a service jack, you can also use the EMS/thermostat wires in parallel to the thermostat or another EMS module.

 No additional cables are needed and everything is powered from the jack itself or from an external 12V power adapter.

 Its all neatly packed in a nice and small enclosure (90x50x24mm) that fits into your hand.

 The Gateway connects via Ethernet and/or WiFi to your home network.